interledger/rafiki/infrastructure/local/README.md

 The local environment consists of a primary Rafiki instance and a secondary Rafiki instance, each with its own docker compose files ([Cloud Nine Wallet](./docker-compose.cnw.yml), [Happy Life Bank](./docker-compose.hlf.yml)).
-The primary Cloud Nine Wallet docker compose file (`docker-compose.cnw.yml`) includes the main Rafiki services `backend` and `auth`, as well as the required data stores tigerbeetle, redis, and postgres, so it can be run on its own.
-Furthermore, both include the `http-signatur-utils` for signature generation for Postman.
+The primary Cloud Nine Wallet docker compose file (`docker-compose.cnw.yml`) includes the main Rafiki services `backend` and `auth`, as well as the required data stores tigerbeetle (if enabled), redis, and postgres, so it can be run on its own.
+Furthermore, both include the `local-signature-utils` signature generation app for Postman.
 The secondary Happy Life Bank docker compose file (`docker-compose.hlb.yml`) includes only the Rafiki services, not the data stores.
 It uses the data stores created by the primary Rafiki instance so it can't be run by itself.
-The `pnpm run localenv` command starts both the primary instance and the secondary.
+The `pnpm localenv:start` command starts both the primary instance and the secondary.

 ## Environment overview

 ![Docker compose environment](./local-dev.png)

+#### Cloud Nine Wallet

-(a) Cloud Nine Wallet User Interface - accessible at http://localhost:3030
+(a) User Interface - accessible at http://localhost:3030

 (b) Admin API - accessible at http://localhost:3001/graphql